+The native Agoseris takes longer to develop; so grazers eat it nearly as fast as it produces seed.
+There are more heads on the way, but most will not make it.
 There are two ways to amend a soil: chemical and biological.
 Chemical amendment denotes mining, which is finite.
 Biological sources regenerate from plentiful atmospheric gases but still require trace minerals to work.
 However, even native species vary considerably in their productivity with site conditions and over time.
-Improving our understanding and our results then requires having the genetic raw material with which to research site-specific behavior.
+Improving our understanding and our results then requires having the genetic raw material with which to research sitespecific behavior.
 That means somebody has to have a place to do that research with full compliments of native plants with minimal disruption from exotics.
 In this region of California, the Wildergarten is as close as it gets.